Teemu/sqlsugar/README.md

 migrate(engine.connect(), Base.metadata)
 ```

+## How it works

+We use Alembic to autogenerate the difference between the models you have defined with SQLAlchemy and the database.
+We then execute operations that create tables, add new columns or add new indexes.
+That is often all that's needed for rapid prototyping or running very small hobby projects.

+However, we don't support renaming columns, dropping columns or removing tables.
+You should switch to using Alembic as your needs evolve.
+Alternatively, you can try running those migrations manually.

 ## Development

 To contribute to this library, first checkout the code.
 Then create a new virtual environment: